Dog Allergies Decoded: Seasonal vs. Food Sensitivities

 Lesion distribution is another powerful diagnostic tool.
 While both types of allergies cause face rubbing and paw licking, food sensitivities often target specific areas.

-• Ears: Chronic, recurrent ear infections are sometimes the only sign of a food allergy.
+• Ears: Chronic, recurrent ear infections are sometimes the only sign of a food dog allergy supplement guide.

 • Rears: Perianal itching (scooting or licking under the tail) is strongly associated with adverse food reactions.